 Federal has been making some of the best and most trusted ammunition for many years, and they have learned a thing or two along the way.
 When they were approached about designing a new round specifically for law enforcement and federal agents, they went to work combining years of lessons learned from multiple successful personal defense rounds they already had on the market.

 The result was the HST.
-Most of you have probably heard about Federal’s “Hydra-Shok” line of ammo.
+The HST line is not to be confused with their “Hydra-Shok” line of ammo.
 A lot of people tend to think the HST bullet line is part of the Hydra-Shok line, but this is not true.
 The HST is a different design, and Federal hasn’t publicly stated what the HST stands for, though many guesses have been made.

-However, like most things, there was room for improvement, and as data was collected, lessons were learned.
+However, like most things, there was room for improvement over Hydra Shok, and as data was collected, lessons were learned.
 The foremost issue observed through testing and the study of real-life use was that in certain instances, the hollow point would clog with plugs of clothing or other barriers, which would prevent expansion.

 The new HST bullet was designed to avoid this from happening and uses a cannelure to prevent the jacket from separating from the core.

 HST was initially designed for and only available to law enforcement personnel.
 It was primarily issued as a replacement to the original Hydra-Shok ammo and is currently in use with police departments all over the world.